 With MBAs in Finance from both the University of Paris and Saint-Joseph University, Anis is a frequent speaker at industry conferences and was named as a top-10 entrepreneur by Executive Magazine.

 Catherine joined CBRE in December 2015 as EMEA Treasury Director.
+CBRE Group, Inc. is the world’s largest commercial real estate services and investment firm.
 Current projects include roll-out of a payment factory solution and regional cash management automation.

 Catherine has worked in property, not for profit, leasing, technology and shipping including working for 7 years outside the UK, mostly in Germany.
-While Head of Treasury at Cancer Research UK, Catherine was also a Trustee-Director and Investment Committee member of the charity’s pension scheme.
-She is a member of the Finance Committee of the Academy of Medical Sciences and is also active at the Association of Corporate Treasurers.
+Catherine has experience as a Trustee-Director and Investment Committee member of a defined benefit pension scheme, is a member of the Finance Committee of the Academy of Medical Sciences and engaged with activities at the Association of Corporate Treasurers.

 Catherine is a Fellow of the Association of Corporate Treasurers (FCT) and a Chartered Accountant.

-Fun fact 2: When not busy with corporate treasury, is most likely singing in a choir.
+When not busy with corporate treasury, Catherine is often out running or singing in a choir!